Directed Temporal Tree Realization for Periodic Public Transport: Easy and Hard Cases: Hardness Results

 Let $h:= \Delta/2$ and $\ell=3\Delta-3+(2\Delta-3)(\Delta-3)$.
 The following gadget of length $\hat{d}(\overline{0},\overline{\ell})=\ell+2(\Delta-1)$ as depicted in \cref{fig:GadgetGkw} enforces $\lambda(0,\overline{0})=\lambda(\overline{0},0)$:

+All other values of $D$ are set to $\infty$.
 For simplicity we give the vertex set as $\{0,\mathellipsis,\ell,\overline{0},\mathellipsis,\overline{\ell} \}$ instead of explicitly removing the isolated vertices.
 We show that there is a labeling for the gadget in which the waiting on the main path takes place exclusively in both directions of the $k$ connecting paths instead of on the subgadgets corresponding to the canonical gadget in \cref{thm:GadgetKu}.
 Furthermore any $\lambda$ has to wait at least two times in any direction in the context (the path or the neighboring subgadgets) of each connecting path.
 This leaves no waiting time for the first subgadget, which enforces $\lambda(0,\overline{0})=\lambda(\overline{0},0)$.

 First we examine the waiting times for each subgadget individually before we investigate them in the context of the whole gadget.
 In the solution without waiting on the main paths of the subgadgets the labeling is the same for each subgadget. \begin{claim} Each subgadget consisting of a comb of $2\Delta$ vertices enforces either $\lambda(0,\overline{0})=\lambda(\overline{0},0)=\lambda(\Delta-1,\overline{\Delta-1})=\lambda(\overline{\Delta-1},\Delta-1)$ or requires waiting on the main path at least two times in the total of both directions. \end{claim} \begin{claimproof} We define the waiting time $w_\lambda^+$ and $w_\lambda^-$ as before in \cref{thm:GadgetKu} and make similar conclusions which differ in the following statements because $\Delta-k$ is now 3 instead of 2: We still have $\lambda(i,\overline{i})-(\lambda(i-1,i)+1)\leq k-w_\lambda^+$ and now discuss the two cases $ x_i> w_{\lambda}^+(i)+1$ and $x_i \leq w_{\lambda}^+(i)+1$.
 Again, the first case allows us to set $\lambda(i,\overline{i})=(\lambda(i+1,i)+1)\bmod \Delta=\lambda(i,i-1)$ (see \cref{fig:Zinken1}) since $(\lambda(i,i-1)-\lambda(i-1,i)-1)\bmod \Delta= (-x_i-1)\bmod \Delta \le \Delta-3-w_{\lambda}^+(i) = k-w_{\lambda}^+(i)$ with no increase of the waiting time in backwards direction, i.e. $w_{\lambda}^-(i+1)=w_{\lambda}^-(i)$.
 In the other case, the smallest timestamp time we can assign $(i,\overline{i})$ is again $(\lambda(i-1,i) +1) \bmod \Delta$.
 This enforces $w_{\lambda}^-(i+1)>w_{\lambda}^-(i)$ only if the waiting time exceeds the previous maximum waiting time, which means $(\lambda(i,\overline{i})-(\lambda(i+1,i)+1))\bmod \Delta = (\lambda(i-1,i)-\lambda(i+1,i)) \bmod \Delta =(x_i +1) \bmod \Delta> w_{\lambda}^-(i)$ (see \cref{fig:Zinken2}).
 Therefore there is an increase with $x_i \geq w_\lambda^-(i)$.